vufind-org/learning-vufind-book/source/installv.rst

    mkdir -p /usr/local/vufind
    cd /usr/local/vufind
    git clone https://github.com/vufind-org/vufind.git

+(Note that you may need to add sudo to some commands and/or change some permissions to make this work, depending on your Linux security configuration).

+This will create a local clone of the repository and automatically check out the branch used for ongoing development.
+This is useful if you want to try the very latest “bleeding edge” development code, but that code is not guaranteed to be 100% stable, since some of it may be very new.
+If you prefer to access a more reliable, well-tested release, you can instead checkout a version tag, for example: *git checkout v7.0*

 Git will give you all of VuFInd’s code, but nothing else; you will be responsible for installing all of the software that VuFind depends upon – both the requirements described in section 2.1, as well as the package’s Composer dependencies.